tategotoazarasi/Bannerlord.DynamicTroop/README.md

 - Parties now have dynamic armory.
 Equipment from defeated non-hero enemy units is added to this armory.
 - Each soldier's equipment is no longer fixed; instead, they select the most suitable gear from the army's armory when entering the battlefield, and return it to the armory upon leaving the battlefield or falling in battle.
 - Newly recruited soldiers contribute their initial gear to the armory.
 - The armory can be accessed and managed from the town menus.
-Note that there may be bugs related to equipment crafting.

 ## Equipment Distribution Logic